 For a real Alaska experience and some serious cardio, break new track in the backcountry.
 Powerline Pass if a prime spot for backcountry skiing.

 Girdwood, Alaska may be best known for Alpine skiing, but Nordic enthusiasts won't feel left out either.
 The Moose Meadow is a popular route, as is the purpose-built 5 kilometer loop through the forest near Alyeska Resort.

 Cross-Country Ski Events in Anchorage

 The Tour of Anchorage is part of the longest running series of community ski races in North America.
 Winding through the city with 50, 40 and 25 kilometer routes, it's one of the best ways to explore the trails system with the locals.

 The Ski 4 Kids puts pint-sized skiers on the trails at Kincaid.
 Ski races, an obstacle course, and a biathlon event that pairs skiing and slingshots keeps it fun for kids up to age 14.

-For one of the best ski experiences of the year, make tracks to the Alaska Railroad depot.
-Each year, the wildly popular ski train departs for a one-day ski adventure in Southcentral Alaska.
-The ride is half the fun, the rail cars for Polka, boom boxes, families and a quiet car for silent reflection on the winter landscape.
+For one of the best ski experiences of the year, make tracks to the Alaska Railroad depot for the Nordic Skiing Association of Anchorage Ski Train.
+Each year, the wildly popular special train departs for a one-day ski adventure in Southcentral Alaska.
+The ride is half the fun, the rail cars for Polka, boom boxes, families, and a quiet car for silent reflection on the winter landscape.

 The Nordic Skiing Association of Anchorage